 Increased Business Acumen

 Developing a business plan is an essential element of securing capital, but many who consider starting a child care business find the idea of doing a feasibility study, drafting a marketing plan and creating a cash-flow analysis daunting.
 It’s especially important for child care entrepreneurs to understand the economics of their business – headcount, wages and state regulated child-to-staff ratios are key.
-Frequently, the ability of parents to pay for child care is not aligned with the cost of providing quality care and in an effort to charge more affordable rates, many business owners pay their staff low wages, giving rise to employee turnover and increased costs.

-Our experienced business advisors and workforce experts will share their business know-how to get you started off on the right foot.
+Our experienced business advisors and workforce experts will share their business know-how to get you started on the right foot.

 Specialized Child Care Industry Knowledge